arun98aol/arun98aol/README.md

-## Hey, Welcome to my Github profile!
+## Welcome to my Github profile! 🤓

 As of October 2024, I'm building an Agent 'Hope' at CareerX, Inc. Hope showcases the best Agentic AI has to offer job seekers in 2024.